B2B-HOLIDAYS/rust-developer-assessment/README.md

 - Cache eviction strategies under pressure
 - Performance characteristics under various access patterns

-Once implemented, update the benchmark in `benches/cache_benchmark.rs` to measure your cache's performance under realistic load.
+The benchmark in `benches/cache_benchmark.rs` is already functional and uses the example implementation.
+You can run it with `cargo bench` to see baseline performance, then update it to use your implementation for comparison.

 ### Part 2: XML Processing and JSON Conversion (Entry Level)